VeLoX15/ERP/README.md

 # ERP
 Tablebricks ERP system is an enterprise resource planning software to manage customer data, order information, articles and other important data.
-Also integrated are a digital warehouses to retrieve all stocks in a short time.
+Also integrated are digital warehouses to retrieve all stocks in a short time.

 ## Requirements
 * MariaDB Database